jejacobs23/osteo-RNA-Seq-Workflow/README.md

 - column 3: counts for the 1st read strand aligned with RNA (htseq-count option -s yes)
 - column 4: counts for the 2nd read strand aligned with RNA (htseq-count option -s reverse)

-The "--quantMode TranscriptomeSAM" options tells STAR to output alignments translated into transcript coordinates in the Aligned.toTranscriptome.out.bam file (in addition to alignmgnets in genomic coordinates in Aligned.sam/bam files).
+The "--quantMode TranscriptomeSAM" options tells STAR to output alignments translated into transcript coordinates in the Aligned.toTranscriptome.out.bam file (in addition to alignments in genomic coordinates in Aligned.sam/bam files).
 These transcriptomic alignments can be used with various transcript quantification software that require reads to be mapped to transcriptome, such as RSEM or eXpress.
 For example, RSEM command line would look like this:
 ```
     rsem-calculate-expression . . . --bam Aligned.toTranscriptome.out.bam
     /path/to/RSEM/reference RSEM